 The Science and Public Decision-making initiative aims to contribute to understanding the relationship between scientists and different sectors of society, promoting dialogue in order to encourage more efficient and consensual choices.
 With a focus on health, technology and the environment, this two-year initiative involves multi-disciplinary participatory research aimed at identifying best practices, tools and skills for science-orientated public decision-making.
 Alongside the Foundation, promotors include Codice Edizioni, Hokuto, Methodos, Humanitas, Cittadinanzattiva and Fondazione Musica per Roma, and is open to any and all social and scientific institutions that would like to participate.

-The project also led to the publication of a piece of Flash Research on Science and Public Decision-making, authored by the Foundation’s own Anna Pellizzone and Angela Simone (in Italiano).
+The project also led to the publication of a piece of Flash Research on Science and Public Decision-making26, authored by the Foundation’s own Anna Pellizzone and Angela Simone (in Italiano).
 From initial ideas proposed by Toni Muzi Falconi, Vittorio Bo and Simone De Battisti «to promote dialogue and construct solutions for the improvement of decision-makingi» on the themes of science and innovation in Italy, this concise research looks into how citizen involvement in technoscience decision-making can be recounted based upon experience, proposing a focus on future tools and practices.

 Oltre lo Specchio di Alice

 Autumn 2020 saw the release of “Oltre lo specchio di Alice.
 Governare l’innovazione nel cambiamento d’epoca” (Through Alice’s Looking Glass.
-Governing innovation through epochal change) by Piero Bassetti for Guerini Editore, the first in the “Innovazione è potere” (Innovation is Power) series, directed by Francesco Samorè for the Bassetti Foundation (in Italiano).
+Governing innovation through epochal change27) by Piero Bassetti for Guerini Editore, the first in the “Innovazione è potere” (Innovation is Power) series, directed by Francesco Samorè for the Bassetti Foundation (in Italiano).
 The Series aims to highlight action within reality.
 It analyzes the nature of the relationship between knowledge and power, investigates new institutions and anticipates imagined communities.
 Its aim is to allow the rethinking of dramatically changed categories: a proposal space, an evolutionary announcement.

 Bassetti opens the series by expanding on his own thought-provoking statement: ‘Innovation is politics, as a force it drives our destinies.
 But even after the triumph of the algorithm, the power of social media, after the revolution of the life sciences and quantum physics, we find that we are holding a force without power’.
 Using the analogy of Alice in Wonderland and offering a glocalist perpective, Bassetti describes how we have stepped through the looking glass to find ourselves in Wonderland.
 But here, the old tools, territories, entities and mechanisms that held the reins of power can no longer maintain control, and the question remains of who (or what) should be entrusted with the role of replacing them.

-Shortly after its release, President Bassetti participated in a dialogue hosted by the University of Pavia with Giampaolo Azzoni, Pro-Rector of the University of Pavia, Francesco Samorè, General Secretary of the Bassetti Foundation, and Alessandro Venturi, Administrative and Public Law Professor, further details of which including video and podcast are available here.
+Shortly after its release, President Bassetti participated in a dialogue hosted by the University of Pavia with Giampaolo Azzoni, Pro-Rector of the University of Pavia, Francesco Samorè, General Secretary of the Bassetti Foundation, and Alessandro Venturi, Administrative and Public Law Professor, further details of which including video and podcast are available here28.

 Responsible Innovation, a Narrative Approach

-The spring brought the publication of Responsible Innovation, a Narrative Approach by Bassetti Foundation Foreign Scientific Correspondent Jonathan Hankins.
+The spring brought the publication of Responsible Innovation, a Narrative Approach29 by Bassetti Foundation Foreign Scientific Correspondent Jonathan Hankins.
 Published Open Access by the University of Bergamo, the book is based upon his recently completed PhD.
 The book uses case studies to highlight how those following a craft approach (in a workshop or science laboratory) narrate their aims, purposes and practices in terms of responsibility not only to customers, but also to the process carried out.
 The concept of Poiesis Intensive Innovation as developed by Piero Bassetti is used, poiesis interpreted as the poetry of this narration, a construction of the elements that go into the process that are non-technical, but values, objectives or beliefs.

 Hankins describes how a shared language and concept, such as the attribution of beauty in a furniture restoration workshop or accuracy in a 3D printing laboratory, can be seen to represent a shared understanding that the job has been done correctly.
-The author serialized the book on the Technology Bloggers platform in non-academic English, offering anyone who wishes an introduction to Responsible Innovation, a detailed overview of the book and free download.
+The author serialized the book30 on the Technology Bloggers platform in non-academic English, offering anyone who wishes an introduction to Responsible Innovation, a detailed overview of the book and free download.

 Challenges for Responsible Innovation

 Pre-lockdown 2020 saw two book related events held on the Foundation premises.
-In the first event René von Schomberg came to Milan as part of a series of events in which Challenges for Responsible Innovation were the topic of discussion, built upon the experience of editing the International Handbook of Responsible Innovation (with Jonathan Hankins) in the previous year.
+In the first event René von Schomberg came to Milan as part of a series of events in which Challenges for Responsible Innovation were the topic of discussion, built upon the experience of editing the International Handbook of Responsible Innovation31 (with Jonathan Hankins) in the previous year.

-President Bassetti opened proceedings, before Hankins made a speech (available here) in which he described how the creation and constant updating of the Foundation archive represents the accumulation of knowledge and experience gained through the Foundation’s network, before drawing parallels from his personal experience of conducting research in an artisan workshop.
+President Bassetti opened proceedings, before Hankins made a speech (available here32) in which he described how the creation and constant updating of the Foundation archive represents the accumulation of knowledge and experience gained through the Foundation’s network, before drawing parallels from his personal experience of conducting research in an artisan workshop.

 Von Schomberg followed with a presentation in which he used the example of Batomoleu’s Passarola (1702) to demonstrate the framing of technology in benefit and risk, before moving on to describe the RI paradigm as based upon the aim that governments move to taking responsibility for the outcomes, not merely the risk of innovation, leading to ethics and normative principles becoming democratically embedded in the innovation process.